Infinitely many families of Sasaki-Einstein metrics on spheres: Brieskorn-Pham singularities

-The above theorem gives a characterization of when $L(\bfa)$ is a homotopy $(2n-1)$-sphere.
-Let $\Theta_{2n-1}$ be the Kervaire-Milnor groups consisting of equivalence classes of homotopy $(2n-1)$-spheres that are equivalent under h-cobordism (see e.g. \cite{KM63}).
-We are interested in the subgroup $bP_{2n} < \Theta_{2n-1}$ consisting of equivalence classes of homotopy spheres which bound parallelizable manifolds.
+Let $\Theta_{2n-1}$ be the Kervaire-Milnor groups consisting of equivalence classes of oriented homotopy $(2n-1)$-spheres that are equivalent under oriented h-cobordism (see e.g. \cite{KM63}).
+We are interested in the subgroup $bP_{2n} < \Theta_{2n-1}$ consisting of equivalence classes of oriented homotopy $(2n-1)$-spheres that bound parallelizable manifolds.